lucylow/Microaggression_bingo/README.md

 ## Technical: How it works
 * **HTML5 + CSS3**
   * Game transitions and animations
-  * Audio for bingo sound "PRIVILEGE"
+  * Audio for bingo sound "PRIVILEGE!"

 * **Javascript + jQuery**
   * Game reads square microagression data from data.js file
   * Randomizer: content randomizes reload for new game each time